cloudvista/precision-ai/readme.md

 ### Proposal

-Comprehensive extraction of VA Fileman  into a modern mainstream cloud-native database of the identical form (document database), preserving all Fileman data and nuance (all files, all fields, all pointers, all cross reference, all metadata)

-This will allow comprehensive access,  management, and query of all Veteran health data in a modern mainstream commercially-supported cloud-native database via unified modern API, making all VISTA data comprehensively available to all VA analytical systems in the VA Enterprise Cloud.
+Comprehensive extraction of VA Fileman into a modern mainstream cloud-native database of the identical form (document database) while preserving all Fileman data and nuance (all files, fields, pointers, cross reference, and metadata).
+This will allow comprehensive access,  management, and query of all Veteran health data in a modern mainstream commercially-supported cloud-native database via an industry-standard query API, making all VISTA data comprehensively available at full-fidelity to all VA analytical and AI systems.
 (Figure 1).

 A full, detailed report of all VISTA data migrated would be generated from the DocumentDB replica to enable planning and scoping of data management for VA.
 The report would contrast the FileMan data of each VISTA with the others.
 The mechanisms used to make all the reports will serve as examples for how the DocumentDB replica may easily be queried and processed in other projects going forward using the standard MongoDB tools, interfaces, and technology.